-20. First Aid Policy
+20.First Aid Policy

-Please see the First Aid policy within the medical handbook on the School's website.
+20.1 Please see the First Aid and Medical Provision Policy in the Medical Centre Handbook available on the School's website.

-21. Gas Safety
+21.Gas Safety

-The requirement for maintenance (as required) and servicing (annually) will be carried out by contractors.
+21.1 The requirement for maintenance (as required) and servicing (annually) will be carried out by contractors.
 In the event of an emergency involving gas, the relevant part of the Emergency Evacuation Procedures will be put into operation.